epsi-rns/epsi-rns.github.io/_posts/desktop/2018/2018-02-04-installing-font.markdown

 ![Font: fc-cache fc-list][image-ss-fc-list]{: .img-responsive }

-Note that by the time this article is written, FontAwesome is still having 4.x series version.
+Note that by the time this article is being written, FontAwesome is still having 4.x series version.
-With 5.x series the font is in <code>web-fonts-with-css/webfonts/</code> directory .
+With 5.x series the font is in <code>web-fonts-with-css/webfonts/</code> directory.

 -- -- --